Student Spotlight: Clare Mayer

 “Best of all, COD is allowing me go after my dream.
 I believe that being a geriatric nurse is what I was made to do, and I am determined to go after that goal.”

 After finishing at College of DuPage, Mayer would like to enter the 3+1 Nursing program with Benedictine University and earn her Bachelor of Science in Nursing.
-From there she wants to begin making a difference.
+From there she wants to continue making a difference.

 Mayer advises any student to take advantage of College of DuPage.